 Advance Bollinger Band Strategies

 Personally I prefer to use a system of 3 Bollinger Bands.
 Some indicators come already with multiple bands.
 In the case below I simply attached 3 Bollinger Bands indicators, each with 1, 2 & 3 deviations from the mean.
-The reasoning will become more clear when we talk about the Theory of Natural Distribution
+The reasoning will become more clear when we talk about the Theory of Normal Distribution

 - Trend Continuation: Most often than not, after price breaks the second Bollinger band, price will continue moving in that direction until price crosses to the opposite side of the mean (middle red line) at which time you should exit the trade.
 However if price crosses back again towards the previous trend direction then you have a Continuation Entry.
 You will exit the trade at the next crossing with the mean.
 A slightly riskier entry would be when price reverts back to the first band (blue).
 In this case I would still prefer to wait for it crossing over the first band and entering when it crosses back below.